Colorado Overtime and Labor LawsColorado Overtime and Labor Laws

 - 12 consecutive hours, regardless of whether the work period overlaps into a second day

 Certain individuals fall outside the definition of an “employee” under Colorado’s labor laws, meaning that they are not entitled to a minimum wage or overtime pay.
 While employers will commonly claim that workers are independent contractors (and not entitled to overtime pay), to be properly classified as such, a worker must be primarily free from control and direction in the performance of duties and customarily engaged in an independent trade, occupation, profession or business.In-home Caregivers & Personal Care Attendants

-Certain workers are exempt from the Colorado wage and hour laws, meaning their employer is not required to pay minimum wage or overtime.
-Most of the exemptions require the employee to be salaried, although the state laws do not set a minimum amount for a salary (federal law does – $455/week) or when salary payments must be made.
+Certain workers are exempt from the Colorado wage and hour laws, meaning the employer is not required to pay minimum wage or overtime.
+Most of the exemptions state the employer must be salaried, although the state laws do not set a minimum amount for a salary (federal law does – $455*/week) or when salary payments must be made.
 Each exemption has its own set of requirements.
 If all requirements are met, the following professions are exempt from the minimum wage and overtime pay requirements:

 - Administrative employees